ibm-cloud-docs/openwhisk/cli_install.md

 ### Migrating deployment scripts
 {: #cli_migrating_deploy_scripts}

 If you have scripts that use the OpenWhisk CLI with the `wsk` commands, all commands work the same way by using the command `ibmcloud fn`.
-You can modify your scripts to use the {{site.data.keyword.cloud_notm}} CLI plug-in, or create an alias or wrapper so that current commands using `wsk` are translated to `ibmcloud fn`.
+You can modify your scripts to use the {{site.data.keyword.cloud_notm}} CLI plug-in, or create an alias or wrapper so that current commands that use `wsk` are translated to `ibmcloud fn`.
 The `ibmcloud login` and `ibmcloud target` commands in the {{site.data.keyword.cloud_notm}} CLI work in unattended mode.
 With unattended mode, you can configure your environment before you run `ibmcloud fn` commands to deploy and manage your {{site.data.keyword.openwhisk_short}} entities.
 {:shortdesc}

-## CLI version history
-{: #cli_versions}

-A historical record of versions that show highlights and bug fixes.
-{:shortdesc}

-v1.0.34 (24 September 2019)
-* Fixed a bug with the `fn property get` command that displayed incorrect authentication key and default namespace after switching API hosts or regions.

-v1.0.33 (11 September 2019)
-* Fixed a bug that results in the incorrect {{site.data.keyword.openwhisk_short}} API host being retained after switching API hosts or regions.
-* Fixed a bug with the `ibmcloud fn namespace delete` command that reported a success message when deletion failed.
-* Updated the `ibmcloud fn api` command to support `create`, `delete`, `get`, and `list` for IAM-based namespaces.
-* Updated the `ibmcloud fn namespace get --properties` command to display CRNs and Service IDs.

-v1.0.30 (03 April 2019)
-* Improved the `service bind` handling of IAM and org and space-based services.
-* Added a fix for handling API endpoint https://cloud.ibm.com.

-v1.0.29 (06 February 2019)
-* Added commands `deploy` and `undeploy` to deploy or undeploy a collection of Functions entities via a manifest file.
-For more information, see the [Deployment](/docs/openwhisk?topic=cloud-functions-deploy#deploy) documentation.

-v1.0.28 (21 January 2019)
-* Added an error message when `update|delete|get namespace name` exists multiple times.

-v1.0.27 (11 December 2018)
-* Added `namespace get` fixes.
-* Added a fix for `--save-as` when an action is a black box action.

-v1.0.26 (30 November 2018)
-* Enabled `fn property get --auth` to correctly return the auth key in a new environment.

-v1.0.25 (23 November 2018)
-* Improved error message result display.
-* Added a `fn namespace get` fix to correctly display namespace properties.

-1.0.23 (15 October 2018)
-* Added support for ruby (`.rb`) action code recognition.

-1.0.22 (20 August 2018)
-* Added us-east region support.

-1.0.21 (01 August 2018)
-* Aliases `fn` and `functions` can now be used for {{site.data.keyword.openwhisk_short}} commands: `ibmcloud fn <command>` and `ibmcloud fn <command>`.
-You can also still use `ibmcloud wsk <command>`.

-1.0.19 (02 July 2018)
-* Minor bug fixes and improvements.

-1.0.18 (20 June 2018)
-* Added a fix for unbinding user-provided service instances.
-* Performance improvements.

-1.0.17 (12 June 2018)
-* Added support for binding (`ibmcloud wsk service bind`) and unbinding (`ibmcloud wsk service unbind`) user-provided service instances that are created by using the `ibmcloud cf create-user-provided-service` command.

-1.0.16 (24 May 2018)
-* Minor bug fixes and improvements.

-1.0.15 (21 May 2018)
-* Minor bug fixes and improvements.

-1.0.14 (17 May 2018)
-* Enabled support for the `&` character in org and space names.

-1.0.13 (07 May 2018)
-* Minor bug fixes and error handling improvements.

-1.0.12 (30 April 2018)
-* {{site.data.keyword.cloud_notm}} SDK updates to maintain `bx` CLI compatibility.

-1.0.11 (23 April 2018)
-* Minor bug fixes and improvements.

-1.0.10 (09 April 2018)
-* Added new `--web-secure` option to the `ibmcloud wsk action create|update` commands to secure web action endpoints.
-* Fixed back-to-back path parameter [defect](https://github.com/apache/incubator-openwhisk-cli/issues/237){: external}.

-1.0.9 (16 March 2018)
-* Enabled support for service bind at the package level.

-1.0.8 (22 February 2018)
-* Enabled support for IAM service bind.

-1.0.7 (02 February 2018)
-* Updated `ibmcloud wsk api` to accept path parameters such as `/api/{id}`.
-For more information, see [API Gateway](/docs/openwhisk?topic=cloud-functions-apigateway).
-* Restored proxy support.
-* Removed `swift:3`.

-1.0.6 (30 January 2018)
-* Fixed a bug with the command `ibmcloud wsk service bind` for actions inside a package.